EdDataScienceEES/tutorial-SarahMorrison6504/index.md

 ## 1. Linear Regression
 ### Getting Started
 We will be using the dataset `uk_long.csv` which contains the mean annual temperatures from 1884-2023 in England, Scotland, Wales and Northern Ireland.
 This dataset was created by compiling data from the [Met Office](https://www.metoffice.gov.uk/research/climate/maps-and-data/uk-and-regional-series).
-(See how this was compiled in the [data script](https://github.com/EdDataScienceEES/tutorial-SarahMorrison6504/tree/master/data)!)
+(See how this was compiled in the [`making.uklong.R` script](https://github.com/EdDataScienceEES/tutorial-SarahMorrison6504/blob/master/datascripts/making.uklong.R)!

 Be sure to setwd to where you located the unzipped files.
 We will be using the following packages, so make sure to have them downloaded and loaded onto a new `R Script`: